Today's Articles

 He was born in Kingston, Jamaica, moved to the United States with his family, where he grew up, and attended Boston Public Schools.

 After graduation, Silvera moved to New York City, where he launched his acting career.
-He joined the American Negro Theatre in Harlem and got a part in the play "Anna Lucasta," which played successfully on Broadway and in London.
-Silvera was present at the beginning of a new era for Blacks in American theatre.
-He worked with Ossie Davis, Alice Childress, Ruby Dee, Sidney Portier, Maxwell Granville, Hilda Simms, Harry Belafonte, Stanley Green, Claudia McNeil, Diana Sands, Louise Stubbs, Isabel Cooley, Gertrude Jeannette, and a host of others, who entered the new American theatre scene.
+He joined the American Negro Theatre in Harlem and landed a part in the play "Anna Lucasta," which went on to play successfully on Broadway and in London.
+Silvera was present at the beginning of a new era for Black Americans in the American theatre.
+He worked with Ossie Davis, Alice Childress, Ruby Dee, Sidney Poitier, Maxwell Granville, Hilda Simms, Harry Belafonte, Stanley Green, Claudia McNeil, Diana Sands, Louise Stubbs, Isabel Cooley, Gertrude Jeannette, and a host of others, who entered the new American theatre scene.

-Almost no one in the audience realized he was Black when he played the Italian father of characters Ben Gazzara and Anthony Franciosa portrayed in the Broadway hit play, "A Hatful Of Rain."
+Almost no one in the audience realized he was Black when he played the Italian father of the characters portrayed by Ben Gazzara and Anthony Franciosa in the Broadway hit play, "A Hatful Of Rain."
 Actress Shelley Winters knew, as did Harry Guardino and Steve McQueen, an understudy actor in the production.
-It had been rumored that Frank helped to save his job during a dispute backstage.
+It had been rumored that Frank helped save his job during a backstage dispute.
 Actors Marlon Brando, George C. Scott, Estelle Parsons, Geraldine Page, Lou Gilbert, Rip Torn, Paul Newman, Lonny Chapman, Lee Grant, Jimmy Dean, along with directors Elia Kazan, Arthur Penn, Lee Strausberg, Anna Strausberg, and the vast majority of the Actors' Studio members, all knew very well that he was Black.
 Still, they either did not mention it, or it did not matter.

 In June 1970, Frank Silvera died in a strange accident at his house in Pasadena, CA. According to the reports, he was killed while repairing the electric garbage disposal unit in his kitchen sink.
 Frank Silvera is buried in East Elmhurst, Queens, New York.